stefonarch/LXQt-Wayland-files/README.md

 #### Issues

-* Big issue: No taskbar, yatbfw segfaults, waybar not supported
+* Big issue: No taskbar (waybar; yatbfw) possible do to lack of foreing-toplevel-protocol not supported.
 * Same [issues to configure](https://github.com/lxqt/lxqt/wiki/ConfigWindowManagers#kwin) shortcuts when no full plasma-desktop is installed
 * fullscreen window titlebar goes under the panel
 * wlsunset and gammastep not working, `kcmshell5 kcm_nightcolor&` works.